-

 Looking for Other Ways to Improve Your Agile Marketing Performance?

 There’s a lot that can go wrong when creating something as complex as an Agile roadmap.
 That’s why a strong foundation of Agile knowledge and experience is so critical for success.
-Fortunately, we’ve put together a series of courses combining self-paced elements, certifications, instructor-led courses, and social learning communities so you can get the Agile foundation you need for success.
-Check it all out at The Ropes.
+But getting access to the training and coaching you need can be expensive and difficult to coordinate.

 Topics discussed